 "It is hard to see how you can prevent the bad actors from using it for bad things." - Geoffrey Hinton, Cognitive Psychologist and Computer Scientist

-New tools like OpenAI's Sora are creating videos so realistic they fool millions.
+New tools like OpenAI's Sora are creating videos so realistic they easily fool millions.
 A recent viral clip on TikTok showed a fabricated interview about food stamps, sparking real outrage against a woman who does not even exist.
 This incident highlights how easily artificial intelligence can now blur the line between verified truth and harmful fiction.
+Welcome to the unregulated world of AI videos.

 Major players like YouTube, Meta, and TikTok have policies requiring disclosure of artificial intelligence use.
 However, current guardrails are failing to keep pace with the rapid evolution of the technology.
 Detection currently relies heavily on creator honesty to label content rather than automated filtering systems which are still catching up.